kylesayrs/ATAK_push_cots/README.md

 # ATAK_push_cots
-Push Cursor on Target messages for ATAK with attachments and other information
+Push Cursor on Target messages to TAK clients with attachments and other information

 ## Background ##
 Android Tactical Awareness Kit (ATAK) is a software developed by the US Air Force